Visit a Museum

 As does Classical Greek Shield Patterns provides an encyclopedic survey of the designs used by Greek warriors on their shields.

-Lastly with respect to the study of Greek warfare we should not ignore Greek military cuisine.
+Lastly with respect to the study of Greek warfare we should not ignore The Diet of Greek soldiers from the classical age to Hellenism.